arnbak/trello-burnup/README.md

 Usage
 -----

 Boards should ofcourse be created in Trello.
-Further more a configuration card should be added to each board for which a graph is needed.
+Furthermore a configuration card should be added to each board for which a graph is needed.

 The configuration card should contain two elements, which defines a start date and an end date.